-We served with our French Green Salad for a casual dinner with friends.
+We served our French Green Salad for a casual dinner with friends.
 But it is elegant enough for a lavish dinner party, casual enough for a BBQ or potluck and makes a quick and easy side for weekday dinners (a great partner to a store-bought charcoal chicken).

 To make this salad several hours ahead of time for a party: